Types of Savings Accounts

 How do Savings Accounts Work in a Zero Interest World?

-The effects of zero interest rates from the Federal Reserve mean Americans’ regular savings accounts earn close to zero interest.
-Here are three higher-interest alternatives.
+During economic downturns, the Federal Reserve can cut interest rates, which means Americans’ regular savings accounts earn close to zero interest.
+Here are three higher-interest alternatives for those periods.

 What Is a Health Savings Account?